-10 questions to Balanced Scorecard Expert James Creelman, independent Balanced Scorecard consultant and author
+10 questions to Balanced Scorecard Expert [do action=”linkedin”]https://www.linkedin.com/in/jamescreelman/[/do] James Creelman, independent Balanced Scorecard consultant and author.

-Don’t expect too much of the scorecard – it will not answer all of your problems.
-And remember it is a strategy management framework not a system for managing operations – you need an operational dashboard for the latter, which is different to a Balanced Scorecard.
+And remember it is a strategy management framework not a system for managing operations – you need an operational dashboard for the latter, which is different from a Balanced Scorecard.

-Decision-makers will use the Balanced Scorecard if they can see the value.
-If not, why should they?
-What we need to do better is get the message across about the value.
 Remember, CEOs etc get bombarded with lots of ideas.
 The scorecard has to stand out from the crowd to be of interest.
-We have enough case studies etc now to make the argument.
+We have enough case studies, etc… now to make the argument.

 Start with office tools, etc. After a year or so, migrate to a scorecard automation tool.